Airtable review: Pros, cons, and the best alternative

 However, no Airtable review would be complete without mentioning its limitations.
 Notably, it doesn’t offer an open-source version, preventing users from accessing the source code and customizing the software to unique requirements.
 Additionally, the inability to self-host restricts the level of data control for users, making it impossible for enterprises in highly regulated industries to use Airtable’s capabilities.

-Another drawback with Airtable is its recent pricing increase coupled with more restrictive record and storage limits on some plans.
+Another drawback with Airtable is its more restrictive record and storage limits on some plans.
 This will have significant implications, especially for medium to large-sized teams, for whom the costs might prove to be prohibitive.

 In light of these limitations, it’s worth exploring Baserow.
 Baserow offers an open-source version with unlimited rows and storage, infinite customization, and the option to self-host the software on your own infrastructure, all at a more cost-effective price point than Airtable.